 Phew!
-That January maintenance loan payment has finally hit your bank account.
 You were hanging on for it, right?
 Well, with the torrid expense of Christmas now firmly behind you, this is a great time to make some new year resolutions with your finances and ensure your new chunk of cash lasts the course.

 The student loan payment dates never seem so cruel as they do right after the Christmas break.
 It’s always an expensive few weeks clinging on to the coat-tails of your final few pounds before the government drop their second payment of the year.
 But now’s a great time to fix your financial habits and make sure you don’t get caught out again.
 Your new-found commitments to change won’t all stick, but if you can hold dear just a handful of these top tips, your money should stretch a lot further than last term.